public interface UsingSelenium

 These extensions (found in the

-selenium/ directory) augment the Selenium tools to support Smart GWT locators.
-To
+directory) augment the Selenium tools to support Smart GWT locators.
+To integrate these

 That's it, we're done configuring the environment.

 Note: Tests recorded using Selenium IDE can be played back programmatically (e.g. from a test harness) using SeleneseRunner, a simulation tool that executes Selenese against Smart GWT's WebDriver wrappers.
 This is required because Selenium 3 no longer supports executing Selenese using custom user extensions, as it no longer contains much of the Selenium RC code base.